 Dental implants are regarded as the most advantageous solution to missing teeth.
-Implants are recommended in cases where a patient has lost teeth as a result of trauma or injury, decay or the ageing process.
-They can have positive implications on confidence and self-esteem, improving the function and aesthetics of the smile.
+Implants are recommended in cases where a patient has lost teeth as a result of trauma, decay or the ageing process.
+They can have hugely positive implications for confidence and self-esteem, improving both function and aesthetics.

 Implants can be used to replace single or multiple teeth, as well as to retain dentures.
 They are unique in design and can fit into small spaces and also where the bone is limited in both height and width.

 If sufficient bone is available replacing a missing tooth with a dental implant has several advantages:

 When several teeth are missing it can become difficult to chew properly.
 Replacing these teeth with dental implants can give the confidence to choose any type of food without worry of a moving denture or uncomfortable sensations.